Chest pain-are you having a Heart Attack? or is it something else?

 Just before someone gets affected by pneumonia, there occurs swelling of the lungs parenchyma( lung tissue) and it appears like a haze in the x-ray.
 There is swelling of the airways leading to chest pain at this stage and later on, it leads to pneumonia.
 The above picture shows the changes in airways due to pneumonitis.
 This can happen as an allergy to inhaled chemicals, smoke, dust, etc. Your doctor will help you to get relief from pain and further progression of the disease.

-The food pipe is called the esophagus.
-When there is reflux of acid from the stomach into the esophagus[also known as GASTROESOPHAGEAL REFLUX DISEASE OR GERD], the inner lining of the food pipe gets burned giving rise to inflammation and pain.
-The picture shown below explains how GERD occurs.
+This gives rise to a burning sensation and pain in the chest.
+The picture shown above explains how GERD occurs.
 This sort of pain is also called heartburn because it mimics a heart attack.
 Treatment consists of ruling out a heart attack and taking antacids advised by the attending physician.

 - These are a few common but important causes of chest pain.
 There are many more causes such as cervical spondylitis, TB of the thoracic spine, herpes infection[shingles], etc. These causes are too vast to discuss presently and will be dealt with separately in future blogs.